 Microsatellites

 Although we investigated several aspects of TBI application on genetic data on SNP, we also simulated one scenario modelling microsatellites markers (low dispersal, one affected population, bottleneck).
 We chose to do this because microsatellites are still relevant in molecular ecology in the age of whole genome sequencing (e.g. Bezemer, Krauss, Roberts, & Hopper, 2019), and because technology keeps being developed and improved for them (e.g. Lepais et al., 2019).
 We changed the simulation parameters to have 10 microsatellite loci, with 10 alleles each.
 We also had to change the way we calculate the genetic dissimilarities.
 For that matter we created a new TGI function dedicated to microsatellite data (TGImicro), and used dist.genpop from the adegenet R package (see Software) to calculate dissimilarities.
-Among the metrics it offers, we chose the Roger’s distance because it is a Euclidean genetic dissimilarity metric which does not make biological assumptions and therefore would apply to many empirical cases.
+Among the metrics it offers, we chose Roger’s distance because it is a Euclidean genetic dissimilarity metric which does not make biological assumptions and therefore would apply to many empirical cases.

 Microsatellite